-Conventionally and historically, the function or behaviour of materials can be altered through their chemistry.
-For example, colour or hardness of glass can be changed by adding lead.
+The behavior or function of material can be altered through their chemistry.
+For example colour or hardness of glass can be changed by adding lead.
 However, at the end of the 20th century this description expanded [1].

 In 1967, V. Victor produced an often cited, seminal work on a theoretical material that could produce extraordinary effects that are difficult or impossible to produce in nature.

 At that time he proposed that a reversal of Snell's law, an extraordinary lens, and other exceptional phenomena can occur within the law of physics.

 This theory lay dormant for a few decades.
 There were no materials available in nature, or otherwise, that could physically realize Veselago's analysis [2][3][4].

 Not until thirty-three years later did the properties of this material, a metamaterial, became a sub discipline of engineering and physics.

-How ever, there were certain observations, demonstrations, and implementations that closely preceded this work.
+However, there were certain observations, demonstrations, and implementations that closely preceded this work.

 Permittivity of metals, with values that could be stretched from the positive, to the negative domain, had been studied extensively.
 In other words, negative permittivity was a known phenomena by the time the first metamaterial was produced.

 The ancient Greek prefix, meta (means "beyond"), has been used to describe materials with unique features not readily available in nature.
-Depending on the exhibited electromagnetic properties, various names have been introduced in the literature such as Double negative (DNG) materials, Lefthanded (LH) materials, Negative refractive index (NRI) materials, Magneto materials, Soft and hard Surfaces, High impedance surfaces, Artificial magnetic conductors (AMC), etc, as shown in Fig.1[5].
+Depending on the exhibited electromagnetic properties, various names have been introduced in the literature such as Double negative (DNG) materials, Left-handed (LH) materials, Negative refractive index (NRI) materials, Magneto materials, Soft and hard Surfaces, High impedance surfaces, artificial magnetic conductors (AMC) etc. as shown in figure 1[5].